 Beyer identifies as a Progressive Democrat and was the first transgender candidate for State Senate in American history.
 She ran three unsuccessful campaigns for public office: State Delegate in 2010, and State Senator in 2014 and 2018.
 She supported Hillary Clinton's candidacy in the 2016 U.S. presidential election.

 The fonds consists of textual records and objects documenting Dr. Dana Beyer's LGBTQ activism, political campaigns, and medical research.
 Series consists of material from original accession, and is arranged into four subseries: activism records, political campaign records, DES research material, and ephemera.

 Material was donated by Dana Beyer in 2019.

 Availability of other formats

 Finding aid available; file-level control.

-Children's book The Purim Superhero by Elisabeth Kushner (illustrated by Mike Byrne), produced by the Keshet organization, is catalogued in the University of Victoria Library (call number: 823 K87P87).
+Donation included the children's book The Purim Superhero by Elisabeth Kushner (illustrated by Mike Byrne), produced by the Keshet organization; this title has been catalogued in the University of Victoria Libraries' Curriculum Collection, call number 823 K87P87.

 Place access points